Offering (Christianity)

-The offering in Christianity is a gift of money to the Church which is not considered a Christian's payment of his/her tithes.
+The offering in Christianity is a gift of money to the Church.

-In general, the offering is differentiated from the tithe as being 1) amounts given by members for general purposes over and above what would constitute a tithe, 2) amounts given for specific purposes (e.g. mission work, building program, alms for the poor) and/or 3) amounts given by non-members regardless of amount.
+In general, the offering is differentiated from the tithe as being funds given by members for general purposes over and above what would constitute a tithe.

 In some Christian services, there is a part reserved for the collection of donations that is referred to as the offertory.
 Historically, the offertory takes place either in the middle of the service (or at the end) and is collected by passing a collection plate (which may be fancy, or simple).
 Other churches collect donations by placing a collection box reserved for that purpose (usually near the exit doors).
-More recently, donations are collected by electronic means, either as one-time or recurring items (New Zealand based firm Pushpay is a leader in this field).
+More recently, donations are collected by electronic means, either as one-time or recurring items.
+The offering goes towards upkeep of the church building, various ministries such as that of evangelism, as well as to the poor, among other areas.

 History

-Origin
+Old Testament

 In the Bible, the offering is an act of gratitude to God.
 At the time of Moses, God gave certain prescriptions to the people of Israel.
-In particular, he was to bring him some of his wealth by way of gratitude for the land that God gave him for inheritance.
+In particular, they were to bring God some of their wealth by way of gratitude for the land that God had given for inheritance.
 The offerings were largely agricultural products: wheat, barley, oil, animals and the amount was one-tenth of their income, the tithe.

-New Alliance
+New Testament

 In the New Testament, especially in the Epistle to the Galatians in chapter 6, Paul of Tarsus reminds the believers' commitment to their pastor and the poor.
 In this same book, the offering is compared to a seed.
 These concepts are echoed in the Second Epistle to the Corinthians chapter 9.
 The motivation of the donor is no longer an obligation, but must be a free choice of generosity.
 Paul of Tarsus has made several collections in order to help people in need.
 Moreover, the offering is presented as a support for the mission and a sign of compassion for the poor.

-21st century

-Offering through the Internet has become a common practice in many evangelical churches.